alex-piccione/learning.Kubernetes/Example 2/Example 2.md

 ``docker build -t kuard .``
 ``docker run --rm -p 8080:8080 kuard``

-Build (long) fails often trying to download stuff for Go : timeout or http conenction closed or errors.
+Build (long) fails often trying to download stuff for Go : timeout or http connection closed or errors.
 With a mobile hotspot connection it required like 10 attempts to be successfull!
 -

 ## Tag & Push